 The body does keep the score of our emotional troubles.
 To keep up with the challenges of everyday life, one needs to make sure they feel good physically.
 Sometimes, a warm bath after a long day may help.
 However, to build a healthy balance between work and life, it is important to approach it systemically.

 Do not miss workouts or at least take long walks in the fresh air.
 When one is active physically, one feels more energized.
 Also, it is important to keep a balanced diet and get all the necessary nutrients for work and a good mood.
+Finally, it is crucial to get enough sleep.
+Make sure you have a comfy and perfect-sized bed with the right bedroom environment to sleep enough.
+If you need to compromise healthy habits in favor of work experience or performance, you will not be able to follow such a rhythm without burning out.

 Finally, it is crucial to get enough sleep.
 Make sure you sleep enough.
 If you need to compromise healthy habits in favor of work experience or performance, you will not be able to follow such a rhythm without burning out.